WilliamWang1721/LLMs-Code/docs/tools/shell.md

 # Shell Tool (`run_shell_command`)

-This document describes the `run_shell_command` tool for the Gemini CLI.
+This document describes the `run_shell_command` tool for the LLMs Code.

 ## Description